Class-Incremental Motion Forecasting: Abstract

 \section{Abstract}

-Motion forecasting aims to predict the future trajectories of dynamic agents in the scene, enabling autonomous vehicles to effectively reason about scene evolution.
-Existing approaches operate under the closed-world regime and assume fixed object taxonomy as well as access to high-quality perception.
-Therefore, they struggle in real-world settings where perception is imperfect and object taxonomy evolves over time.
-In this work, we bridge this fundamental gap by introducing \textit{open-world motion forecasting}, a novel setting in which new object classes are sequentially introduced over time and future object trajectories are estimated directly from camera images.
-We tackle this setting by proposing the first end-to-end class-incremental motion forecasting framework to mitigate catastrophic forgetting while simultaneously learning to forecast newly introduced classes.
-When a new class is introduced, our framework employs a pseudo-labeling strategy to first generate motion forecasting pseudo-labels for all known classes which are then processed by a vision-language model to filter inconsistent and over-confident predictions.
-Parallelly, our approach further mitigates catastrophic forgetting by using a novel replay sampling strategy that leverages query feature variance to sample previous sequences with informative motion patterns.
-Extensive evaluation on the nuScenes and Argoverse 2 datasets demonstrates that our approach successfully resists catastrophic forgetting and maintains performance on previously learned classes while improving adaptation to novel ones.
-Further, we demonstrate that our approach supports zero-shot transfer to real-world driving and naturally extends to end-to-end class-incremental planning, enabling continual adaptation of the full autonomous driving system.
-We provide the code at~\url{https://omen.cs.uni-freiburg.de}.
+Motion forecasting enables autonomous vehicles to anticipate scene evolution by predicting the future trajectories of dynamic agents.
+However, existing approaches typically assume a closed-world setting with a fixed object taxonomy and access to high-quality perception, limiting their applicability in the real world where perception is imperfect, and new object classes may emerge over time.
+In this work, we introduce \textit{class-incremental motion forecasting}, a novel setting in which new object classes are sequentially introduced over time and future object trajectories are predicted directly from camera images.
+We propose the first end-to-end framework for this setting, which adapts to newly introduced classes while mitigating catastrophic forgetting of previously learned ones.
+Our method generates motion forecasting pseudo-labels for known classes and matches them with 2D instance masks from an open-vocabulary segmentation model.
+This 3D-to-2D keypoint voting mechanism filters inconsistent and overconfident predictions, while a query feature variance-based replay strategy samples informative past sequences to preserve prior knowledge.
+Extensive evaluations on nuScenes and Argoverse~2 show that our approach successfully preserves performance on known classes while effectively adapting to novel ones.
+We further demonstrate zero-shot transfer to real-world driving and show that the framework extends naturally to open- and closed-loop end-to-end class-incremental planning on nuScenes and NeuroNCAP.
+Code and models will be made publicly available at~\url{https://omen.cs.uni-freiburg.de}.